-- → This Disclosure Statement affirms Novastar's alignment of its impact management systems with the Impact Principles. - → Novastar will get independent verification of this alignment.
-We have chosen our preferred provider and will complete the verification in early 2024. - ★ In addition, Novastar is seeking support from its investors to conduct additional third-party deep-dive research to validate the social and environmental value created from its portfolio.
+- This Disclosure Statement affirms Novastar's alignment of its impact management systems with the Impact Principles. - Novastar received independent verification of its disclosure from Bluemark in February 2024.
+BlueMark is a leading provider of impact verification services in the impact investing market.
+The company was founded with a mission to "strengthen trust in impact investing" and to help bring more accountability to the impact investment process.
+BlueMark has conducted this verification with an independent and unconflicted team experienced in relevant impact measurement and management issues.
+BlueMark is headquartered at 915 Battery St, San Francisco, CA 94111, USA. - + Please see link to our independent verification by Bluemark here. - In addition, Novastar is seeking support from its investors to conduct additional thirdparty deep-dive research to validate the social and environmental value created from its portfolio.